Insider Selling: MACOM Technology Solutions Holdings, Inc. (NASDAQ:MTSI) CEO Sells 400 Shares of Stock

-MACOM Technology Solutions Holdings, Inc. (NASDAQ:MTSI) CEO Stephen G. Daly sold 400 shares of the company’s stock in a transaction dated Tuesday, October 5th.
-The shares were sold at an average price of $65.47, for a total transaction of $26,188.00.
-The transaction was disclosed in a legal filing with the SEC, which can be accessed through this link.
+MACOM Technology Solutions Holdings, Inc. (NASDAQ:MTSI) CEO Stephen G. Daly sold 400 shares of the stock in a transaction dated Tuesday, October 12th.
+The shares were sold at an average price of $64.34, for a total value of $25,736.00.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available at this hyperlink.

 Stephen G. Daly also recently made the following trade(s):

-Several research firms have recently commented on MTSI.
-Needham & Company LLC upped their price target on shares of MACOM Technology Solutions from $70.00 to $72.00 and gave the company a “buy” rating in a research report on Friday, July 30th.
-Zacks Investment Research raised shares of MACOM Technology Solutions from a “hold” rating to a “buy” rating and set a $65.00 target price for the company in a report on Thursday, August 5th.
-Finally, Cowen increased their target price on shares of MACOM Technology Solutions from $70.00 to $75.00 and gave the stock an “outperform” rating in a report on Friday, June 18th.
-One research analyst has rated the stock with a hold rating and eight have given a buy rating to the company’s stock.
-Based on data from MarketBeat.com, MACOM Technology Solutions presently has a consensus rating of “Buy” and an average price target of $67.14.
+A number of brokerages have recently issued reports on MTSI.
+Cowen raised their price objective on MACOM Technology Solutions from $70.00 to $75.00 and gave the stock an “outperform” rating in a research report on Friday, June 18th.
+Needham & Company LLC raised their target price on MACOM Technology Solutions from $70.00 to $72.00 and gave the stock a “buy” rating in a research note on Friday, July 30th.
+Finally, Zacks Investment Research raised MACOM Technology Solutions from a “hold” rating to a “buy” rating and set a $65.00 target price for the company in a research note on Thursday, August 5th.
+One equities research analyst has rated the stock with a hold rating and eight have assigned a buy rating to the company.
+According to MarketBeat, MACOM Technology Solutions currently has an average rating of “Buy” and an average target price of $67.14.

-A number of hedge funds have recently bought and sold shares of MTSI.
-Advisory Services Network LLC bought a new position in MACOM Technology Solutions in the 2nd quarter worth approximately $58,000.
-Eagle Bay Advisors LLC bought a new position in MACOM Technology Solutions in the 2nd quarter worth approximately $84,000.
-Alpha Paradigm Partners LLC bought a new position in MACOM Technology Solutions in the 1st quarter worth approximately $103,000.
-FORA Capital LLC boosted its stake in MACOM Technology Solutions by 18.1% in the 2nd quarter.
-FORA Capital LLC now owns 2,867 shares of the semiconductor company’s stock worth $184,000 after purchasing an additional 440 shares during the period.
-Finally, Magnetar Financial LLC bought a new position in shares of MACOM Technology Solutions during the 2nd quarter valued at approximately $225,000.
-Institutional investors and hedge funds own 70.93% of the company’s stock.
+Several institutional investors and hedge funds have recently modified their holdings of MTSI.
+Russell Investments Group Ltd. raised its stake in shares of MACOM Technology Solutions by 26.2% in the first quarter.
+Russell Investments Group Ltd. now owns 8,655 shares of the semiconductor company’s stock valued at $501,000 after buying an additional 1,798 shares during the period.
+Teacher Retirement System of Texas grew its position in shares of MACOM Technology Solutions by 22.4% in the first quarter.
+Teacher Retirement System of Texas now owns 5,188 shares of the semiconductor company’s stock valued at $301,000 after purchasing an additional 950 shares in the last quarter.
+JPMorgan Chase & Co. grew its position in shares of MACOM Technology Solutions by 20.1% in the first quarter.
+JPMorgan Chase & Co. now owns 198,029 shares of the semiconductor company’s stock valued at $11,490,000 after purchasing an additional 33,204 shares in the last quarter.
+Y Intercept Hong Kong Ltd grew its position in shares of MACOM Technology Solutions by 16.1% in the first quarter.
+Y Intercept Hong Kong Ltd now owns 4,268 shares of the semiconductor company’s stock valued at $244,000 after purchasing an additional 592 shares in the last quarter.
+Finally, Prudential Financial Inc. grew its position in shares of MACOM Technology Solutions by 15.3% in the first quarter.
+Prudential Financial Inc. now owns 4,379 shares of the semiconductor company’s stock valued at $254,000 after purchasing an additional 581 shares in the last quarter.
+Hedge funds and other institutional investors own 70.93% of the company’s stock.

 About MACOM Technology Solutions